BitcoinCacheMachine/BitcoinCacheMachine/admin_machine/README.md

   4. [mulitpass](https://github.com/CanonicalLtd/multipass) -- Multipass allows you to run QEMU/KVM-based virtual machines.
 Also useful for testing and development.
 Visit the [BCM multipass directory](../multipass/) for additional details.
 * Configures the installed software for BCM. `./provision.sh` (called by `admin_machine_setup.sh`).
 This script primes the LXD configuration on your local `admin machine` to accept BCM scripts.
 It configures your local LXD endpoint to operate in [clustering](https://lxd.readthedocs.io/en/latest/clustering/) mode.

-Once you have a properly configured LXD endpoint, delve into the [$BCM_LOCAL_GIT_REPO/lxd/](../lxd/) directory.
-This is where you can deploy BCM data center components to any cluster-mode LXD endpoint.

 ## Getting Started

 Run the following on your `admin machine`: